moshirfakhoury/edgetx-preflighttest-widget/README.md

 - The widget can optionally track previous failures per row using Global Variable 9 (GV9).
 - GV9 uses Flight Modes FM4–FM8, corresponding to widget rows 1–5.
 - This feature is disabled by default.
-- To enable failure history tracking, set: GV9 FM0 = 1024
+- To enable failure history tracking, set: GV9 FM0 = 1024 and enable FM4-FM8

 When enabled:
 - A row that previously failed but now passes will display “Previous Failure” in flashing red.
 - This indicator remains visible for a short time (default: ~9 seconds) before automatically clearing.